 10. How do I get a parking pass for a guest speaker?
-Call Security at 6632* and they will contact Preferred Parking Services.
+Call College Security/Police Services at 6632* and they will contact Preferred Parking Services.

 12. What do I do if there’s a bomb threat in my building?
-Proceed as instructed by College Security or emergency personnel.
+Proceed as instructed by College Security/Police Services or emergency personnel.
 Do not use cell phones or other electronic devices if you are within 150 feet of a potential bomb.
 If you receive a bomb threat by phone, when you hang up, immediately dial 9*57 or *57 from a non-campus phone to electronically flag the call.
 If the phone number is displayed on your phone, record that number.
-Notify College Security at 6911* and proceed as directed.
+Notify College Security/Police Services at 6911* and proceed as directed.

 13. What do I do if students are fighting in my classroom or in the hall?
-Call College Security at 6911* and college security personnel** will be dispatched to the scene.
+Call College Security/Police Services at 6911* and college security personnel** will be dispatched to the scene.
 DO NOT try to handle the situation yourself.

 14. What if my classroom is too hot or too cold?
 Call 6000 (704.330.6000 from a non-campus phone) and report the location.

 15. Can I ask a student to leave my class if he/she is disruptive?
 What if he/she refuses to leave?
 You may ask a student to leave if he/she is disruptive.
 DO NOT attempt to handle the situation yourself!
-If the student does not leave when asked, call or have someone call College Security at 6911*.
-If the disruption is severe, dismiss the entire class and contact College Security at 6911*.
+If the student does not leave when asked, call or have someone call College Security/Police Services at 6911*.
+If the disruption is severe, dismiss the entire class and contact College Security/Police Services at 6911*.
 Be sure to send the written incident report to your immediate supervisor, and the Associate Vice President for Student Services.

 17. What do I do if I have a personal emergency and can’t get to my class?
 Notify your immediate supervisor as soon as possible for further direction.

 18. What do I do if I see students vandalizing the building?
-Immediately report the incident to College Security at 6911*.
+Immediately report the incident to College Security/Police Services at 6911*.

 19. How do I find out what procedures to follow if my campus is locked down for a day or more due to the rapid spread of a disease or some other emergency?
 Students and staff can receive available information through the CPCC website and CPCC TV.